 All Resident individuals and Hindu Undivided Families are eligible to invest under Tax Saving Term deposits.
-Term deposit shall be of following types, namely:-
+Term deposits shall be of the following types, namely:-

 - Single holder type deposits – The single holder type deposit receipt shall be issued to an individual for himself or in the capacity of the Karta of the Hindu undivided family.

 - Joint holder type deposits – The joint holder type deposit receipt may be issued jointly to two adults or jointly to an adult and a minor, and payable to either of the holders or to the survivor.
 In the case of a joint holder type deposit, the deduction from income under section 80C of the Act shall be available only to the first holder of the deposit.

 No nomination shall be made in respect of a term deposit applied for and held by or on behalf of a minor.